mrapp-ke/MLRL-Boomer/python/subprojects/boosting/README.md

 - **Post- and pre-pruning (a.k.a. early stopping)** allows to determine the optimal number of rules to be included in an ensemble.
 - **Sequential post-optimization** may help improving the predictive performance of a model by reconstructing each rule in the context of the other rules.

-## :watch: Runtime and Memory Optimizations
+## ⌚ Runtime and Memory Optimizations

 In addition to the features mentioned above, several techniques that may speed up training or reduce the memory footprint are currently implemented.